LifengJerryTang/Cpp_Route_Planner/README.md

 # C++ Route Planning Project

 This repo contains the code Route Planning project.
+The Route Planning project uses the famous A Star search algorithm to find the shortest path from one location to another.

 <img src="map.png" width="600" height="450" />